MarharytaSovpenko/starnavi-social-network/README.md

 - Create a new user via /api/user/register/
 - Obtain a user token via /api/user/token/
 - Install the ModHeader extension and create a request header with the value "Bearer <Your access token>"
+- Be sure to provide post id, date_to and date_from in URL to see analytics on  a specific post.
+Example url:
+   `api/blog/posts/1/analytics_on_likes/?date_from=2023-10-01&date_to=2023-10-15`

 ##  Automated Bot